 This post may contain affiliate links which won’t change your price but will share some commission.

-Adapted from King Arthur Flour Whole Grain Baking Cookbook
+Adapted from King Arthur Flour Whole Grain Baking Cookbook, these are a great alternative to store bought wheat thins.

 Ingredients